Saving Private Ryan

 Then he leads an assault on a German position that seems tremendously authentic and exciting to me while also introducing thematic elements.
 The scene is a masterpiece.
 Why should I describe it?
 The very least you should do is watch the landing scene and then tell me how great it is.

-And when American forces finally break through after being slaughtered mercilessly and kill surrendering Germans or continue to shoot already dead ones, you feel they have earned the right to do this.
+And when American forces finally break through after being slaughtered mercilessly and kill surrendering German soldiers or continue to shoot already dead ones, you feel they have earned the right to do this.
 How can you expect someone who has crawled past the dead and dying—as we have—under constant threat of death, to allow the people who moments ago were trying to kill them to just throw up their hands and say “game over; don’t shoot me.
 I have my hands up”?

 However you might feel about shooting prisoners before or after this scene, Spielberg makes it clear we cannot judge or condemn these men.
 And throughout the rest of the movie while they deal with their traumas, they can give rousing speeches that might not work in other movies.
-Okay, maybe Tom Sizemore didn’t earn the right to use the movie’s title in his big speech, but I don’t think it’s his performance—it just may never work to give the movie’s title in a speech.
+Okay, maybe Tom Sizemore (Nazi Overlord) didn’t earn the right to use the movie’s title in his big speech, but I don’t think it’s his performance—it just may never work to give the movie’s title in a speech.

 And the whole ending is a pretty big cliché.
 “Let’s have big grand final battle while resolving all the character arcs,” but the final battle is executed with the technical and artistic excellence Spielberg and his team have demonstrated throughout the film.